 The function can be used in several different contexts:

+- a 5G security context, when 5G authentication vectors (RAND, XRES, CK, IK, AUTN) are available (i.e. the UE is located in a 5GS domain, as specified in TS 33.501 [105] or

+- a EPS security context, when EPS authentication vectors (RAND, XRES, CK, IK, AUTN) are available (i.e. the UE is located in an EPS domain, as specified in TS 33.401 [52] or

 - a 3G security context, when 3G authentication vectors (RAND, XRES, CK, IK, AUTN) are available (i.e. the UE is located in the UTRAN, or in a GSM radio access network which is connected to a 3G or 3G capable VLR/SGSN), or

 - a GSM security context, when GSM authentication data are available only (i.e. the UE is located in the GSM radio access network which is connected to a non-3G capable VLR/SGSN)